Blog API Basics

 Download and unzip Blog API Basics.

-Use the cURL script to add a new blog post to your Site.
+Use the cURL script to add a new blog post to your site.
 On the command line, navigate to the

 curl

 folder.
-Execute theBlogPosting_POST_ToSite.sh
+Execute theBlogPostings_POST_ToSites.sh

-The JSON response shows a new blog post has been added:
+script with your site ID as a parameter.The JSON response shows a new blog post has been added:

 Go to the Blogs application by navigating to Administration Menu → Content & Data → Blogs.
 See that a new blog post has been added.